On Sustainability with Katherine Richardson

 On translating resources into currency

-I have always wondered what is the missing piece when it comes to communicating science.
-My father spent his working years looking at the stars and, still within our household, I did not figure out what he was doing until kind of yesterday.
+I have always wondered what the missing piece is when it comes to communicating science.
+My father spent his working years looking at the stars, still within our household, and I did not figure out what he was doing until yesterday.
 This is how this second part of the conversation started.

 Here Katherine Richardson, who is participating in the next global sustainable development report, talks about the importance of communicating who is using most resources, the key factors to account for in order to change our food systems, our energy systems, and economy, to move towards a sustainable future.